jw2249a/2017-bayes-audit/2017-code/README.md

-how many winners the contest will have, whether write-ins are allowed (and if so, whether they may be arbitrary, or whether write-in candidates must be pre-qualified), and the officially allowed selections.
+how many winners the contest will have, whether write-ins are allowed (and if so, whether they may be arbitrary, or whether write-in candidates must be pre-qualified), and the officially allowed selections (which may be listed in any order).

 | Contest         | Contest type | Winners   |Write-ins  | Selections |           |            |            |
 | ---             | ---          | ---       |---        | ---        | ---       |---         |---         |